 Boston Symphony Orchestra.

-An orchestra is a large group of strings, woodwind, brass and percussion instruments.
-The term is usually used as a shortened form of symphony orchestra, but can equally refer to a mandolin orchestra or a gamelan orchestra.
+An orchestra is a large group of string, woodwind, brass and percussion instruments.
+The term is usually used as a shortened form of symphony orchestra, but can equally refer to other forms such as a mandolin orchestra or a gamelan orchestra.

 Toward the end of the nineteenth century, composers such as Richard Strauss (1864–1949) and Mahler expanded the orchestra even more – sometimes writing for four of each woodwind instrument, six or eight horns and very large brass and percussion sections, and sometimes extra groups of trumpets and horns to play from offstage.